JuliaStaging/GeneralizedGenerated.jl/slides/GG.md

 The first restriction is, we can only generate functions based on typeable data.

-**Typeable** here is not an offical term, I use this to indicate the data that can be held in the type parameters, you can roughly treat it as **immutable**, but the scope of the former is smaller than the latter.
+**Typeable** here is not an official term, I use this to indicate the data that can be held in the type parameters, you can roughly treat it as **immutable**, but the scope of the former is smaller than the latter.